 Create Add-On Offers That Make Sense

-Add-on offers are simple extras sold alongside your main service or product.
+Add-on offers are simple extras sold alongside the business’s main service or product.
 They don’t need to be expensive or complicated.
 What matters is relevance.

 Examples of add-ons: